nicolashainaux/mathmaker/docs/include/detailed_version.rst

 As to PEP 8, mathmaker 's code being free from errors, the best is to use a linter, like ``flake8``.
 They also exist as plugins to various text editors or IDE (see :ref:`atom_packages` for instance).
 Three `error codes <http://pep8.readthedocs.io/en/latest/intro.html#error-codes>`_ are ignored (see ``.flake8``):

 * E129 because it is triggered anytime a comment is used to separate a multiline conditional of an ``if`` statement from its nested suite.
-A choice has been made to realize this separation using a ``# __`` comment (or any other comment if it's necessary) and this complies with PEP 8 (second option here):
+A choice has been made to wrap multiline conditions in ``()`` and realize the separation with next indented block using a ``# __`` comment (or any other comment if it's necessary) and this complies with PEP 8 (second option here):

     Acceptable options in this situation include, but are not limited to: